Alexei Navalny: Yabloko

-In 2000, following the announcement of a new law that would raise the electoral threshold for State Duma elections, Navalny joined the Russian United Democratic Party Yabloko.
+In 2000, following the announcement of a new law that raised the electoral threshold for State Duma elections, Navalny joined the Russian United Democratic Party Yabloko.
 According to Navalny, the law was stacked against Yabloko and Union of Right Forces, and he decided to join, even though he was not "a big fan" of either organisation.
 In 2001, he was listed as a member of the party.
 In 2002, he was elected to the regional council of the Moscow branch of Yabloko.
 In 2003, he headed the Moscow subdivision of the election campaign of the party for the parliamentary election held in December.
-In April 2004, Navalny became Chief of staff of the Moscow branch of Yabloko, which he remained until February 2007.
+In April 2004, Navalny became Chief of Staff of the Moscow branch of Yabloko, where he remained until February 2007.
 Also in 2004, he became Deputy Chief of the Moscow branch of the party.
 From 2006 to 2007, he was a member of the Federal Council of the party.

-In August 2005, Navalny was incorporated into the Social Council of Central Administrative Okrug of Moscow, created prior to the Moscow City Duma election held later that year, in which he took part as a candidate.
+In August 2005, Navalny was admitted to the Social Council of the Central Administrative Okrug of Moscow, created before the Moscow City Duma election held later that year, in which he took part as a candidate.
 In November, he was one of the initiators of the Youth Public Chamber, intended to help younger politicians take part in legislative initiatives.
 At the same time, in 2005, Navalny started another youth social movement, named "DA! – Democratic Alternative".
-The project was not connected to Yabloko, nor any other political party.
-Within the movement, Navalny participated in a number of projects.
+The project was not connected to Yabloko or any other political party.
+Within the movement, Navalny participated in several projects.
 In particular, he was one of the organisers of the movement-run political debates, which soon resonated in the media.
-Navalny also organised television debates via state-run Moscow channel TV Center; two initial episodes showed high ratings, but the show was suddenly cancelled.
-According to Navalny, authorities prohibited some people from receiving TV coverage.
+Navalny also organised television debates via state-run Moscow channel TV Center; two initial episodes showed high ratings, but the show was suddenly canceled.
+According to Navalny, the authorities prohibited the appearance of certain people on television.